Creating tools for Developers

 -- P.S. above, we could've finished our garbage version with

--- `addSomeNumbers(fallback, b)`.
+-- `addSomeNumbers(#default, b)`.
 I was just joking when I said extra

 -- couldn't handle this 😏